This million dollar question has the unenvious reputation of coming up with answers that may actually end up befuddling the questioner.

 Businesses typically look at in-house development as the first choice, in an effort to retain the benefits.

-The decision to develop the app in-house or through outsourcing needs to be weighed very carefully, keeping in mind the consideration that the decision will determine the costs towards app development.
+The decision to develop the app in-house or through outsourcing needs to be weighed very carefully, keeping in mind the consideration that the decision will determine the costs of app development.

 Deeply entrenched hourly rates across nations